-I am a recent Grad school graduate who looking to share my knowledge with others.
+I am a post grad professional, with 4 years of executive work experience, who looking to share my knowledge with others.
 As well as, aid others in success in a variety of subjects.

 Undergraduate Degree: Kansas State University - Bachelors, Human Ecology: Health & Nutrition

 Graduate Degree: Oklahoma Christian University - Masters, Healthcare Adminitration

 I love all things music, art, cars, sports, and helping others succeed.
 I pride myself on being honest, respectful, outgoing, and easy to work with others.

 What is your teaching philosophy?

 I try to identify what strategy will work best with each individual.
 Some require hands-on, others need a personalized "real-world" approach, and others just need someone who has patience to work through the material thoroughly.

 What might you do in a typical first session with a student?